U.S. flag

 Needs improvement

 Measuring the number of transportation options that the average Cantabrigian has available is an indicator of overall freedom of movement.
 This indicator estimates the share of the total Cambridge population that resides within a quarter-mile walking distance of a stop on a high-frequency MBTA bus route.
-Note that service levels for two high-frequency bus lines in Cambridge were downgraded in 2020, reducing the walking distance catchment area used for this indicator.
+Note that the number can fluctuate as schedule adjustments change the number of high-frequency routes.

 Source: 2010 and 2020 Census; Annual Housing Starts data from CDD